swerve731/web_scraping/README.md

     # git clone https://github.com/swerve731/web_scraping/
     cd product_scraper
     ```

+## Future features
+* Stream responses one by one as they are grabbed
+* Grab images
+* Save in a DB

 To run the scraper, use the `cargo run` command followed by `--` and your desired search term.